elyngved/ruby-mws/README.markdown

 This object can be used to access all API services.
 Below are examples on how to make the different requests that are available so far.
 Refer to the [Amazon MWS Reference Docs](https://developer.amazonservices.com/) for available fields for each request.

+### Products API

+* ListMatchingProducts - Gets a list of products and their attributes, based on a search query `@mws.products.list_matching_products query: 'Habermaas'`

+    `:query` receive any string
+    `:query_context_id` receive any of the values listed [here](http://docs.developer.amazonservices.com/en_US/products/Products_QueryContextIDs.html)

+* GetMatchingProduct - Gets a list of products and their attributes, based on a list of ASIN values.
+    `@mws.products.get_matching_product asin_list: "asincode"`

+    `:asin_list` can be an array to retrieve multiple products

+* GetMatchingProductForId - Gets a list of products and their attributes, based on a list of ASIN, GCID, SellerSKU, UPC, EAN, ISBN, and JAN values

+    `@mws.products.get_matching_product_for_id id_list: "B0012KCLIG", id_type: "ASIN"`

 ### Orders API

 * ListOrders - Gets orders by time range and other parameters